-Should dark grout be viewed as an evolving style or merely a practical matter?
+Should dark bold tile grout be viewed as an evolving style or merely a practical matter?

 For anyone wondering about how black grout looks close up, here is a sample.
 The crispness of the grid is especially notable.

 In this restaurant bathroom (the Barcelona tapas bar in Atlanta), dark grout used with subways on the walls is grounded by the reverse scheme on the floor.
 That is done in a hex tile, predominately black with a white dot pattern.
 The white mosaic border creates a transition between the two and the highly figured black and white marble works well even though it adds yet another distinct pattern.

 Copy and paste link to quick-share this post: http://bit.ly/Rywlti

 […] Image Source: Attic Mag […]